MENU back

 Bartlett Arboretum, Stamford

-Bartlett Arboretum’s Mehlquist Rhododendron Collection covers over 1-1 1/2 acres and a half of land and contains several hundred species, varieties and cultivars of Rhododendron hardy to southwestern Connecticut.
+Bartlett Arboretum’s Mehlquist Rhododendron Collection covers over one and a half acres of land and contains several hundred species, varieties and cultivars of Rhododendron.

 learn more